HomeDev GuideAPI Reference

 To add a WorkflowItem, without regard for any active transition sessions, use the Add(WorkflowItem) method of IWorkflowItemService.

-The method returns a new instance of WorkflowItem, which was populated with any additional, system-generated data (for example, a unique ID).
+The method returns an instance of WorkflowItem, which was populated with any additional, system-generated data (for example, a unique ID).

 📘